umarcbs/Python-Secret-Messaging-App/readMe.md

 ```sh
 e: encryption
 ```
--Click on Show Message Button
+- Click on Show Message Button
--It will encrypt the text
+- It will encrypt the text

 Now In order to decrypt the message

--Enter encrypted message
+- Enter encrypted message
--Enter Key (same as used in encryption)
+- Enter Key (same as used in encryption)
--Enter Mode:
+- Enter Mode:
 ```sh
 d: decryption
 ```
--Click on Show Message Button
+- Click on Show Message Button
--It will decrypt the encrypted text
+- It will decrypt the encrypted text

 You can also:
--Reset
+- Reset
 or
--Exit
+- Exit

 ### Follow
 - www.github.com/umarcbs